ckeditor/ckeditor4/tests/core/dom/element/manual/scrolldocument.md

 ----

-Press bottom buttons and check if editor is scrolled properly.
-Compare scroll position with values displayed above editor.
+1. Press each of the bottom buttons and check if editor is scrolled properly.
+2. Compare scroll position with values displayed above editor.
 Buttons should scroll editor to its edges.
-Repeat steps for both sets of buttons.